dreamportdev/Osdev-Notes/03_Video_Output/01_Framebuffer.md

 Where:

-* *type* is the type of the tag being read, and 8 means that it is a Framebuffer info tag.
+* *type* is the type of the tag being read, and 8 means that it is a framebuffer info tag.
-* *size* it indicates the size of the tag (header info included)
+* *size* it indicates the size of the tag (header info included).
-* *framebuffer_addr* it contains the current address of the framebuffer
+* *framebuffer_addr* it contains the current address of the framebuffer.
-* *framebuffer_pitch* contains the pitch in bytes
+* *framebuffer_pitch* contains the pitch in bytes.
-* *framebuffer_width* contains the fb width
+* *framebuffer_width* contains the fb width.
-* *framebuffer_height* contains the fb height
+* *framebuffer_height* contains the fb height.
-* *framebuffer_bpp* it contains the number of bits per pixel (is the depth in the multiboot request tag)
+* *framebuffer_bpp* it contains the number of bits per pixel (is the depth in the multiboot request tag).
-* *framebuffer_type* it indicates the current type of FB, and the content of color_index
+* *framebuffer_type* it indicates the current type of FB, and the content of `color_index`.
 * *reserved* is always 0 and should be ignored.
 * *color_info*  it depends on the framebuffer type.

-**Pitch** is the number of bytes on each row
+**Pitch** is the number of bytes on each row.
-**bpp** is same as depths
+**bpp** is same as depths.

-## Framebuffer type
+## Framebuffer Type

-Depending on the framebuffer_type value you have different values for color_info field.
+Depending on the `framebuffer_type` value there can be different values for `color_info` field.

-* If frambuffer_type is 0 this means indexed colors, and that the color-info field has the following values:
+* If framebuffer_type is 0 this means indexed colors, and that the `color-info` field has the following values:

 | Size    | Description                    |
 |---------|--------------------------------|
 | u32     | framebuffer_palette_num_colors |
 | varies  | framebuffer_palette            |

-The framebuffer_palette_num_colors is the number of colors available in the palette, and the framebuffer plaette is an array of colour descriptors, where every colour has the following structure:
+The `framebuffer_palette_num_colors` is the number of colors available in the palette, and the framebuffer palette is an array of colour descriptors, where every colour has the following structure:

 | Size    | Description                    |
 |---------|--------------------------------|